TikhonJelvis/RL-book/book/chapter11/chapter11.md

 ## Monte-Carlo and Temporal-Difference for Control {#sec:rl-control-chapter}

 \index{reinforcement learning|(}
+\index{reinforcement learning!control|(}
+\index{Markov decision process!environment!real environment}
+\index{Markov decision process!environment!smulated environment}
+\index{curse of dimensionality}
+\index{curse of modeling}
 In chapter [-@sec:rl-prediction-chapter], we covered MC and TD algorithms to solve the *Prediction* problem.
 In this chapter, we cover MC and TD algorithms to solve the *Control* problem.
 As a reminder, MC and TD algorithms are Reinforcement Learning algorithms that only have access to an individual experience (at a time) of next state and reward when the AI agent performs an action in a given state.
 The individual experience could be the result of an interaction with a real environment or could be served by a simulated environment (as explained at the state of Chapter [-@sec:rl-prediction-chapter]).
-It also pays to remind that RL algorithms overcome the Curse of Dimensionality and the Curse of Modeling by incrementally updating (learning) an appropriate function approximation of the Value Function from a stream of individual experiences.
+It also pays to remind that RL algorithms overcome the Curse of Dimensionality and the Curse of Modeling by learning an appropriate function approximation of the Value Function from a stream of individual experiences.
 Hence, large-scale Control problems that are typically seen in the real-world are often tackled by RL.

 ### Refresher on *Generalized Policy Iteration* (GPI)

+\index{generalized policy iteration}
+\index{Markov decision process!control}

 We shall soon see that all RL Control algorithms are based on the fundamental idea of *Generalized Policy Iteration* (introduced initially in Chapter [-@sec:dp-chapter]), henceforth abbreviated as GPI.
 The exact ways in which the GPI idea is utilized in RL algorithms differs from one algorithm to another, and they differ significantly from how the GPI idea is utilized in DP algorithms.
 So before we get into RL Control algorithms, it's important to ground on the abstract concept of GPI.
 We now ask you to re-read Section [-@sec:gpi] in Chapter [-@sec:dp-chapter].